starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 Examine the stack and make sure everything else is in place.
 The return address is definitely correct:
 ```
 => 0x8049277:   ret
+0xffffdd6c: 0xffffdd70  0x6850c031
+            ^
             return address is correct
-            v
-0xffffdd6c: 0xffffdd70  0x6850c031
 ```

 What about the payload?
 Compare the intended payload with the stack contents.
-It is easier to read the stack in byte sizes due to [endianness](https://en.wikipedia.org/wiki/Endianness).
-Use this command: `x/48bx $esp+4`.
+It is easier to read the stack in bytes instead of words due to [endianness](https://en.wikipedia.org/wiki/Endianness).
+Use this command to display in byte sizes: `x/48bx $esp+4`.
 Here is the output with comparison to the payload:
 ```
 (gdb) x/48bx $esp+4
 intended payload address